Maxi-S-Dev/CLI-Timer/README.md

 This will close the application.
 (Why would you use the button in the top right)?.

 ### Create, Manage and Delete Profiles
-We have already introduced you into profiles, but did you know, that you can create your own?
+I have already introduced you into profiles, but did you know, that you can create your own?
 Let's create one together

 Write:
 ```